Luchador/GUD/tools/geditor/docs/EDGE_EXTRUSION.md

 Positions snap to the level's native BG precision.
 A drag that rounds to zero adds nothing.
 Zero-length edges, axis-parallel extrusions that have no area, and positions or UVs outside native limits are rejected without changing the geometry.
-Rotation, scale, stan edges, and setup objects keep their existing transform behavior.
+Rotation, scale, and setup objects keep their existing transform behavior.

 Save Project and Create ROM use the normal BG asset pipeline; no project format migration is needed.
 This feature creates visual BG geometry.
 It does not create stan collision tiles or portals.

+The same Shift-left-drag gesture now extrudes selected **Stan boundary edges** into linked collision triangles.
+See [Extruding Stan edges](STAN_EXTRUSION.md).

 Run the focused geometry, save/ROM, transaction, and viewport tests with: